Marchhu36/academic-kickstart/content/publication/tensor_package/index.md

 publication_types: ["0"]

 # Publication name and optional abbreviated publication name.
+publication: ""
+publication_short: ""

 abstract: We developed an efficient alternating updating algorithm for generalized tensor-response regression given covariates on multiple modes.
 The package contains three functions: `tensor_regress` to implement tensor regression model.
 The inputs are response tensor, multiple covariate matrices, and a desired Tucker rank.
 The outputs is a constrained MLE for the coefficient tensor ; `sele_rank` to estimate the tucker rank of coefficient tensor based on BIC criterion; `sim_data` to generate response tensor and multiple covariate under different settings.

 # Summary.
 An optional shortened abstract.
 summary: We developed an efficient alternating updating algorithm for generalized tensor-response regression given covariates on multiple modes.